 Students explore how technology is redefining 21st century careers, manufacturing, and the new captains of industry.

-PEARSON, MYLAB, and the Pearson Logo are trademarks owned and/or registered by Pearson plc and/or its affiliates.
+PEARSON, MYLAB, REVEL, Pearson Logo are trademarks owned and/or registered by Pearson plc and/or its affiliates.
 All other third party marks associated with these products are the property of their respective owners.
-Copyright in the works referenced herein is owned by Pearson Education, Inc.
+Copyright in the works referenced herein is owned by Pearson Education, Inc. Pearson Education has control over the editorial content in these instructional materials.